-POSSIBLE DOCUMENTS: A. Cross reference lesson plans, job sheets and student progress instrument to the course of study.
-B. Provide syllabus (with information highlighted), course descriptions, lesson plans, job sheets, student materials, samples of work order forms, parts order form, and show how time spent on task is recorded.
+- A. Cross reference lesson plans, job sheets and student progress instrument to the course of study. - B. Provide syllabus (with information highlighted), course descriptions, lesson plans, job sheets, student materials, samples of work order forms, parts order form, and show how time spent on task is recorded.
 Refer to the New Instructor Guide for possible examples.

-7.5 PERFORMANCE STANDARDS AND STUDENT PROGRESS 7.5 All instruction should be performance based, with an acceptable performance standard stated for each task.
+7.5 PERFORMANCE STANDARDS AND STUDENT PROGRESS

+All instruction should be performance based, with an acceptable performance standard stated for each task.
 These standards should be shared with students and potential employers.
 A record of each student's progress should be maintained.
 The record should indicate tasks required for program completion and students should demonstrate competency of a task.

-A. Rate the use of clearly stated performance levels for each task.
-B. Rate the availability of stated performance levels to students and potential employers.
+A. Rate the use of clearly stated performance levels for each task. В. Rate the availability of stated performance levels to students and potential employers.
 C. Rate the opportunity for students to demonstrate (practice) competency of a task before the instructor verifies a student's performance.
 D. Rate the use of a progress chart or other method (with specific tasks) to indicate students' progress.
-POSSIBLE DOCUMENTS (paper or electronic records): A. Provide a task sheet or other measurement tools.
-B. Provide the evaluation criteria from the syllabus, progress chart, or task sheet.
-C. Provide a task sheet or student progress chart.
-D. Provide the school policy on student evaluation, sample of student progress chart, and use an actual record with student identifying information blocked out.
-7.6 SAFETY STANDARDS 7.6 Safety instruction must be given prior to lab/shop work and be an integral part of the training program.
-A safety test must be included in the training program.
-Students and instructors should comply with personal and environmental safety practices associated with clothing; eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals/materials in accordance with local,

-A. Show an example of the safety test, course of study, course outline, posters, etc.

-B. Provide the course of study and sample of the safety test.
+A. Pro B. Pro C. Pro D. Pro BLE DOCUMENTS (paper or electronic records): vide a task sheet or other measurement tools. vide the evaluation criteria from the syllabus, progress chart, or task sheet. vide a task sheet or student progress chart. vide the school policy on student evaluation, sample of student progress chart, and us with student identifying information blocked out. se an actual Safety safety and en proper Instruction must be given prior to lab/shop work and be an integral part of the training test must be included in the training program.
+Students and instructors should complevironmental safety practices associated with clothing; eye protection; hand tools; powerentilation; and the handling, storage, and disposal of chemicals/materials in accordance and federal safety and environmental regulations. y with personal wer equipment; A. Is safety instruction given prior to lab/shop work?
+YES NO B. Are safety tests given in the training program?
+YES NO A. Sho IBLE DOCUMENTS: ow an example of the safety test, course of study, course outline, posters, etc. ovide the course of study and sample of the safety test.
+All tra ERSONAL STANDARDS ining activities and instructional material should emphasize the importance of mainta al standards.
+7.7 ining high A. Rate the emphasis placed on the following in all training activities and instructional materials: 1. the importance of maintaining good relationships with fellow employees 2. respect for fellow students' tools and other property